 Many people believe that music has no language barrier, connecting with other BCU students by tuning in to Scratch Radio - our student radio station.If you would like to share your experience, please email: Union.Voice@bcu.ac.uk.

 BCUSU provides you with a platform to ensure that your voice is heard in the university.
 Have you got feedback?
 Or have a fantastic idea that would change your student exvperience?
 Submit it to your ideas board.

 We're here for you!

-As BCU International Student, you should never face any challenge alone.
-Your BCUSU is here for you.
-Your Voice is Your Power, Speak to us.
+As a BCU International Student, you should never face any challenge alone.
+Your Students' Union is here for you.

 Make sure you stay connected on our social media channels and make sure you keep an eye on your emails as all important information will be sent to you through your inbox!